jundalisay/superb/content/en/research/constitutions/au/chapter-2.md

 62. Federal Executive Council

-There shall be a Federal Executive Council to advise the Governor-General in the government of the Commonwealth, and the members of the Council shall be chosen and summoned by the Governor-General and sworn as Executive Councillors, and shall hold office during his pleasure.
+This advises the Governor-General in the government of the Commonwealth.
+Its members shall be chosen and summoned by the Governor-General and sworn as Executive Councillors, and shall hold office during his pleasure.

 63. Provisions referring to Governor-General